Introduction

 2. Free Trade

-During the conference, European participants also discussed the principles of free trade within Africa.
-They aimed to ensure open access to African markets and resources by prohibiting tariff barriers and other trade obstacles between their colonies.
+While the conference, the European participants also delved into the issue of free trade regime in Africa.
+They wanted to make African markets and resources freely available to themselves by prohibiting such trade barriers as tariff in their colonies.

 3. Ending Slave Trade